grafana/loki/docs/sources/getting-started/troubleshooting.md

 ## Loki Timeouts (504 errors, context canelled, error processing requests)

-These errors have many different possible causes.
-Main things to review with respect to Loki are:
+These errors can have many possible causes.
+With respect to Loki you should review the following first:
+### Loki Configuration

 - Loki configuration querier.query_timeout
 - server.http_server_read_timeout
 - server.http_server_write_timeout
 - server.http_server_idle_timeout

+### Loki Deployment

 - If you have a reverse proxy in front of Loki (ie. between Loki and Grafana) then check any timeouts configured there (ie. NGINX proxy read timeout)

+### Other Causes

-To determine if the issue is related to the Loki deployment or another system (Grafana, or another client) attempt to run a [logcli](https://grafana.com/docs/loki/latest/getting-started/logcli/) query as "directly" as you can.
-IE if running on VMs then run the query on that local machinem.
-If running in K8S the port forward the loki HTTP port and attempt to run the query there.
-If you still get a timeout then review the dot points above.
-If you do not then continue reading and some other common timeout issues will be mentioned.
+To determine if the issue is related to Loki itself or another system (Grafana, clientside error) attempt to run a [logcli](https://grafana.com/docs/loki/latest/getting-started/logcli/) query as "directly" as you can.
+IE. if running on VMs then run the query on that local machine.
+If running in K8S then port forward the Loki HTTP port and attempt to run the query there.
+If you do not get a timeout then continue on and some common causes of timeouts external to Loki will be mentioned (if you still get a timeout review the [list](#loki-configuration) above).

 - Grafana Dataproxy [timeout](https://grafana.com/docs/grafana/latest/administration/configuration/#dataproxy) (make sure you configure Grafana with a large enough dataproxy timeout)
 - Any reverse proxies or load balancers between your client and Grafana.
-Queries to Grafana are made from the your local browser with Grafana serving as a proxy, therefore both connections to Grafana and from Grafana to Loki must have large timeouts configured (IE. Browser -> Grafana -> Loki)
+This is because queries to Grafana are made from the your local browser with Grafana serving as a proxy ("dataproxy"), therefore connections from your client to Grafana must have their timeout configured as well (IE. **Browser -> Grafana** -> Loki)
+    - Note: As stated above you must also configure timeouts appropriately from Grafana to Loki - see [here](#loki-configuration) for how to do that.

 ## Troubleshooting targets